intuition-dev/intuDocs/docsSrc/src/dynamic_data_binding.md

 3. Application routes are defined with `a href` tags.
 Inspect `/layout/navJBar.pug` for examples.
 When a user clicks on a link, the URL in the browser changes and the respective content, such as `/landing/why/index.html` is returned.
 Users can bookmark individual URLs.
 The browser maintains a navigation history so that using its 'Back' button yields the expected result.

 4. We use [Riot.js](https://riot.js.org/) for custom tags.
 We use it when we need a new component or want to hide functions and vars.
-To learn how Riot components are written and used in Pug, inspect `/riotFirst/comps/first-tag.pug`.
+To learn how Riot components are written and used in Pug, inspect `/riotFirst/comps/first-comp.pug`.
 It looks something like this:

-        first-tag
+        first-comp
             p Dynamic Data:
             p { num }